Scaranman/Portfolio-Site/content/en/project/VCG/index.md

 ### My Solution

-Redesign the vendor-client gateway in a way that takes inspiration from similar and competing portals while cutting down on some of the customization options in order to create a more streamlined experience.
+Redesign the vendor client gateway in a way that takes inspiration from similar and competing portals while cutting down on some of the customization options in order to create a more streamlined experience.

 ### Current Designs